shoebillm/DSCI_522_Group_34/README.md

 ## About

-Here we attempt to conduct a hypothesis testing with a suitable test flavour to answer a statistical research question, that is, whether the number of graffiti per location of Vancouver's downtown area differs from the number of graffiti per location of the Vancouver Strathcona area.
-We proposed to sequentially do exploratory data analysis, determine what features and columns to be retrieved to support our hypothesis testing, and attach with a suitable test flavour to verify whether the median number of graffiti per location of Vancouver's downtown area differs from the median number of graffiti per location of Vancouver's Strathcona area.
+Here we attempt to conduct a hypothesis testing with a simulation including 10000 permutations and a suitable test flavour to answer a statistical research question, that is, whether the number of graffiti per location of Vancouver's downtown area differs from the number of graffiti per location of the Vancouver Strathcona area.
+We proposed to sequentially do exploratory data analysis, determine what features and columns to be retrieved to support our permutation testing, and attach with a suitable test flavour to verify whether the median number of graffiti per location of Vancouver's downtown area differs from the median number of graffiti per location of Vancouver's Strathcona area.